Yan'an Soviet: Society

 By the early 1940s, Yan'an had 37,000–38,000 residents, with 7,000 of them being locals and the rest being CCP cadres.
 The Yan'an soviet was controlled by Central Committee planning, and heavily influenced by the experience of the Ruijin era.
 By 1937, many youth were migrating to Yan'an, and the CCP established a dozen schools.
 These schools played a key part in Yan'an political life, prioritizing ideological training.
 There was a rich intellectual cultural life and many publications, such as the New China Daily, Liberation Weekly, Political Affairs, and more.
-The schools and party organs were generally led by veteran cadres, who were often only in their late 20s and 30s.
+The schools and CCP organs were generally led by veteran cadres, who were often only in their late 20s and 30s.
 Yan'an was somewhat hierarchical, with veteran cadres getting much better treatments, rations, and social status.
 Yan'an was culturally distinct from the rest of the Shaan–Gan–Ning border area, particularly Shaanbei, which was notoriously culturally conservative and traditional.
 The CCP installed elections throughout the Shaan–Gan–Ning Border Region.
 While they were one party systems, they still allowed a level of citizen input, and participation was high, particularly in the richer northeast.